LambdaTest/documentation/docs/testng-framework.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Tutorial to run your first test on Lambdatest
+# Selenium With TestNG Tutorial

 ---

-In this topic, you will learn how to configure and run your Java automation testing scripts on [LambdaTest Selenium cloud platform](https://www.lambdatest.com/selenium-automation) using **Java** framework **TestNG**.
+In this topic, you will learn how to configure and run tests using **TestNG** on LambdaTest's [Selenium testing cloud platform](https://www.lambdatest.com/selenium-automation).

-## Objective
+## Objectives

 ---